archivy/archivy/docs/index.md

 Login with these credentials and then you can change your password/username by clicking the profile button on the top left.

 You can then use archivy to create notes, bookmarks and then organize and store information.

-See the [official docs](https://archivy.github.io) for information on other install